Derek Chisora: Chisora vs. Sexton II

-Chisora vs. Fury, Helenius
+Chisora vs. Fury

 On 11 February 2011, the BBBofC installed English heavyweight champion, and undefeated prospect Tyson Fury as mandatory challenger for Chisora's British title.
 On 13 April 2011, Fury's promotional company, Hennessy Sports, won the purse bid to stage the contest.
-On 23 May 2011, it was announced that Chisora would defend his British and Commonwealth heavyweight titles against Fury on July 23 2011, at the Wembley Arena in London, both men went into the fight with a record of 14–0.
+On 23 May 2011, it was announced that Chisora would defend his British and Commonwealth heavyweight titles against Fury on July 23, 2011, at the Wembley Arena in London, both men went into the fight with a record of 14–0.
 It was also announced the fight would be televised live in the United States on pay-per-view.
 American outlet Integrated Sports picked up the fight charging $24.95 for a live airing at 3 p.m.
 EDT.
 At the weigh-in, Chisora weighed a career-heavy 261 pounds, while Fury came in a 255.5 pounds.
 On the night, Fury won by unanimous decision, with scores of 117–112, 117–112, and 118–111, handing Chisora the first professional loss of his career, and gaining his two titles.
 Promoter Mick Hennessy revealed the fight peaked at around 3 million viewers on Channel 5.

+European title challenge

 He was supposed to face Larry Olubamiwo (10–2, 9 KOs) on 5 November 2011, at the Wembley Arena in London, but the bout was cancelled, following Olubamiwo withdrawing due to illness.
 Chisora defeated Lithuanian Remigijus Ziausys on 11 November in a six-round points decision at the North Bridge Leisure Centre in Halifax.
 Referee John Latham scored the fight 60–54 in favour of Chisora.

+Chisora vs. Helenius

 Chisora faced undefeated contender Robert Helenius (16–0, 11 KOs) on 3 December 2011, at the Hartwall Arena in Helsinki for the WBA and WBO Intercontinental, and vacant European heavyweight titles.
-At the time of the fight, Helenius was ranked number 1 by the WBO, 3 by the WBA, 4 by the IBF, and 8 by the WBC.
+At the time of the fight, Helenius was ranked #1 by the WBO, #3 by the WBA, #4 by the IBF, and #8 by the WBC.
 Chisora lost the bout in a controversial split decision, after two judges scored the fight 115–113 twice, in favour of Helenius, and the third scored 115–113 in favour of Chisora.
 The decision was highly criticised as most pundits and observers scored the fight in favor of Chisora.
 The Ring considered the outcome of the match "a gift", dropping Helenius' ranking from fifth to sixth challenger in their ratings.
 Chisora complained afterwards, demanding an immediate rematch on a neutral territory.